One family’s attempt at DIY Home Decor and Dramatic Before and After Makeovers that will surely inspired you to create a space YOU love!

-We were looking for a new home when this one home caught my eye.
+Back then we had just gutted and remodeled a 100-year-old, but needed a little more room.
+We were keeping an eye on the market when this one home caught my eye.
 It was in a prime neighborhood with fantastic schools, but it was staying on the market and dropping $10k every week!
 I had to go see what was wrong with this house and why no one was buying it!

 It turned out to be the perfect-sized house for us at the perfect price.
 I believe a little divine intervention was saving it for us.
 And I have been on a mission ever since to create a cozy home that we love.

 I’ve tackled so many DIY projects that have made the home our own.
 But I still have a ton of work left to do.
-I hope you are inspired to create your own space that you love!
+I hope it inspires you to create a home that you love, too!

 The living room started out as this massive long room with high ceilings.